Matrix Poincar\'e, \Phi-Sobolev inequalities, and quantum ensembles: Matrix Functional Inequalities

-The main results in this section include various matrix concentration inequalities for matrix $\Phi$-entropies.
-We derive \emph{matrix Poincar\'{e} inequalities} for general multivariate super-operators $\mathcal{L}:(\mathbb{M}_{d_1}^\text{sa})^n \rightarrow \mathbb{M}_{d_2}^\text{sa}$ (Theorem \ref{theo:Poincare}), multivariate standard matrix functions (Corollary \ref{coro:Poincare_multi}), and Lipschitz functions (Corollary \ref{coro:Poincare_Lipschitz}) in Section \ref{Efron}.
+We first present the definition of the matrix $\Phi$-entropies for random matrices from Chen and Tropp \cite{CT14}, and provide the notation for the Dirichlet forms of matrix-valued functions.
+Then, we derive the \emph{matrix Poincar\'{e} inequalities} for the general multivariate matrix-valued function $\bm{f}:\left(\mathbb{M}_{d_1}^\text{sa}\right)^n \rightarrow \mathbb{M}_{d_2}^\text{sa}$ (Theorem \ref{theo:Poincare}), multivariate standard matrix functions (Corollary \ref{coro:Poincare_multi}) in Section \ref{Efron}.
 We then extend the matrix Poincar\'{e} inequality to Gaussian distribution (called \emph{matrix Gaussian Poincar\'{e} inequality}, Theorem \ref{theo:Gaussian}).
-These results rely on the \emph{matrix Efron-Stein inequality}, which is first proved in \cite[Theorem 4.2]{PMT14}.
-Here we re-derive a special case in Theorem \ref{theo:Efron} that uses the subadditivity property of matrix $\Phi$-entropies.
-Its proof is, arguably, simpler.
+These results rely on the \emph{matrix Efron-Stein inequality}, which was first proven in our previous work \cite[Theorem 5.1]{CH16}.

 Section \ref{Sobolev} presents the results on Sobolev inequalities for matrix $\Phi$-entropies.
 The \emph{matrix $\mathnormal{\Phi}$-Sobolev inequality} of symmetric Bernoulli random variables and that of Gaussian random variables are in Theorem \ref{theo:Sobolev} and Theorem \ref{theo:Sobolev_Gau}, respectively.
-The \emph{matrix logarithmic $\Phi$-Sobolev inequality} of symmetric Bernoulli random variables and that of Gaussian random variables are in Corollaries \ref{coro:Log} and \ref{coro:Log_Gau}.
+The \emph{matrix logarithmic $\Phi$-Sobolev inequalities} of symmetric Bernoulli random variables and Gaussian random variables are given in Corollaries \ref{coro:Log} and \ref{coro:Log_Gau}.